arizzo2013/hello-world/README.md

 Hello World,

 This is my first personal github repo.
-I like c, c#, python, html, etc.
+I like c, c#, and python